FP-Engineer/network-station-coverage/README.md

 yarn start:dev
 ```

+After the services launched the network-monitor-service is available [here](http://localhost:8001/).

 #### environment: production

 This environment represents the containerized system as it's meant to be deployt to a cloud platform.
 To start the network-station-coverage service execute the following commands.